BenLloydPearson/Grimoirelab-Community-Dashboards/README.md

 ## License

-This project is licensed under the terms of the [GNU General Public License v3.0](LICENSE-GPL-3.0-only) open source license.
+This project is licensed under the terms of the [MIT](LICENSE-MIT) open source license.
 Please refer to [LICENSE](LICENSE) for the full terms.